bernardopadilha/Bernardo2905/README.md

 > I'm a full front-end developer, specializing in react technology and its ramifications produce content to help people evolve in programming.

-🔭 I'm working on a project for a university in São Paulo, which will be a classroom management and an area for students with a dashboard interface

 💬 Welcome and bring your experiences to collaborate with me and bring great results for both.